digital-asset/daml/docs/source/getting-started/installation.rst

   :ref:`global daml-config.yaml <global_daml_config>` and add an entry
   with your Artifactory API key.
 The API key can be found in your Artifactory user profile.
+  - The Enterprise edition includes Canton.
+You can download Canton from this `repository <https://digitalasset.jfrog.io/artifactory/canton-enterprise/>`_
+  , or use the Canton Enterprise Docker images as described in our `Docker instructions <https://www.canton.io/docs/dev/user-manual/usermanual/docker.html#docker-instructions>`_.
+  - After downloading Canton, unpack it in the directory you want or follow the instructions found `here <https://www.canton.io/docs/dev/user-manual/usermanual/docker.html#starting-canton> to run in Docker.

 .. code-block:: yaml